mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

-**question:** In which order should the steps be when training neural network with gradient descent (and 5 options listed, should be place in correct order):
+**question:** In which order should the steps be when training neural network with gradient descent (and 5 options listed, should be place in correct order)

 - Initialize weights and bias
 - Let input through the NN to get output